 An increase in reliability was another design goal.
-Concurrent with dropping weight, the 2015 ZE Snowmobile has only 4 commercially produced battery packs which results in less complexity of wiring and a less of a chance of cell failure.
-To avoid complications with the electric system, increase safety, prevent the need for repairs, and to lower the 2015 ZE snowmobile's MSRP, the use of more simplified circuits and a centralize BMS was utilized in the 2015 design.
-The basic design strategy was to 'keep everything simple" for safety and reliability.
+The 2016 ZE Snowmobile has only four commercially produced battery modules, which results in simpler wiring and a smaller chance of cell failure.
+To avoid unnecessary complications with the electric system, increase safety, prevent unnecessary maintenance, and to lower the 2015 ZE snowmobile's MSRP, the use of more simplified circuits and a centralize BMS became part of the 2015 design.
+The basic strategy used was to simplify as much as possible in order to guarantee our success, without compromising performance and safety.

-Goals
+Goals:

 The goal of the competition in Michigan is to determine whether an electric snowmobile can be adequately used in Greenland's Summit Station by the NSF.
-Every event in the completion is important, but from the experience of the CUEK visiting Greenland, certain events stand out as more important.
+Every event in the competition is important, but from the experience of the CUEK visiting Greenland, certain events stand out as being more important.
 These events are the range event, the draw bar bull, acceleration plus load event, subjective handling, and cold start events.
-By performing well at these events, it leads to a snowmobile that can be very realistically used at Summit Station in Greenland and effectively aid in the research being performed there.
+The events with the minimum and maximum point values can be seen in Table 1.
+By performing well at these events, it leads to a snowmobile that can be realistically used at Summit Station in Greenland and effectively aid in the research being performed there.